magneticio/vamp.io/content/documentation/tutorials/run-a-canary-release.md

 To test the condition is working, login to the Vamp UI, go to **environment → Gateways → sava/9050** and click the **HOST - PORT/TYPE** link.

 Do this using Chrome and you'll see only the sava:1.1.0 version.
-Do it again in Firefox or Safari and you'll see only the sava:1.0.0 version.
+Do it again using Firefox or Safari and you'll see only the sava:1.0.0 version.
 A hard refresh might be necessary to bypass your browser's cache.

 ## A bit more about conditions